Additional Academic Supports

 Students of various abilities, from supported to twice-exceptional or gifted, co-exist on a day-to-day basis.
 They share ideas, classes, extracurriculars, and friendships.
 The hierarchies and peer-based pecking orders that often exist in other schools do not exist at Clark.
 Clark provides students with individualized attention to address students’ unique profiles and to celebrate their differences, in a no-bullying atmosphere.

 We strive to work with both the families and district staff to be the best placement for a student.
 We communicate and collaborate to create a successful experience while meeting the needs of both the district and the family.
 We have rooms available on our campus for district-provided services the student may need, as well as a flexible schedule, if services can only be provided during the school day.
-Clark School is not a “766 school”.
+Although Clark School is not a “766 school” Clark School does accept students with district outplacement approval.
+Clark has more than 35 students placed in our program through outplacement or settlement, or by the “Notification of intent to seek approval for individual student program”, 603 CMR 28.06(3)(e)(4) form.
 A student graduating from Grade 12 will receive a Clark School Diploma upon successful completion.
 If the district needs a student to take the MCAS Tests, Clark will excuse the student from classes to take the test at a school in his or her district.
+Learn more through our Packet of Outplacement Services and Associated Costs.

 Additional Services Offered